grapemoli/dangee/README.md

 # dangee
 A Web3-Based NFT Trading Platform.

+*To run "your" version of this dangee, please replace the placeholder API key.
+For all intents and purposes, my actual API key is NOT in this repository.*

 ## Description
 dangee is a Web3-based NFT trading platform (a dApp) built on the [Polygon](https://polygon.technology) blockchain.
 The Polygon blockchain, in particular, is used due to its compatability with Ethereum while featuring much lower gas fees.